AraBlocks/ara-reward-protocol/README.md

 ```

 ### Remote Peers
-The requester example finds peers on the discovery channel did:ara:desiredContent, then connects to each peer on the port 50051 to determine costs.
+The requester example finds peers on the discovery channel did:ara:desiredContent, then connects to each peer on an example port 50051 to determine costs.
 It uses the MaxCostMatcher to determine peers.
-The farmer example broadcasts on port 19000 on discovery channel did:ara:desiredContent, and on farming port 50051.
+The farmer example broadcasts on example port 19000 on discovery channel did:ara:desiredContent, and on the example farming port 50051.

 On the farmer's computer/terminal:
 ```